-Here's our list of the most common car insurance companies reported by QuoteWizard users living in Philadelphia last year.
+Here's our list of the most common car insurance companies reported by QuoteWizard users living in Philadelphia, Pennsylvania last year.
 Out of the 33,078 Philadelphia drivers that requested quotes, 6,317 did not have insurance.

 Other popular Philadelphia, Pennsylvania car insurance companies: Erie, Infinity, USAA, American Family, MetLife, Safeco, and Travelers.